We are committed to transparent and fair charges that offer you excellent value and are amongst the lowest in the market.

 Buying and selling investments

-- The shares online dealing charge is determined by the number of shares deals you placed in the previous calendar month across the accounts in your individual name (excluding any regular investment deals).
+- The shares online dealing charge is determined by the number of shares deals you placed in the previous calendar month across the accounts in your individual name (excluding any regular investment and dividend reinvestment deals).
 For example, the charge you pay in February will depend on the number of deals you made in January.
 If you make 10 or more online deals a month, then the £4.95 charge will apply the following month.